 far off, but there is a quieter, parallel road which not

 many people seem to know about.
-It leaves Ipswich via
+It leaves Ipswich through

-Bramford, and you can get all the way to Sudbury on it,
+Sproughton and will take you all the way to Sudbury,

-taking in the likes of Burstall, Kersey and Waldingfield
+visiting the likes of Burstall, Kersey and Little

-on the way.
-Aldham as a village is little more than a
+Waldingfield on the way.
+Aldham as a village is little

-straggle of houses, but they lie along this road, and
+more than a straggle of houses, but they lie along this

-just beyond a cluster of houses you take a sudden turn to
+road, and just beyond a cluster of houses you take a

-the left, on to a pretty track to Aldham Hall.
-Down
+sudden turn to the left, on to a pretty track to Aldham

-through fruit trees you descend, until the walls become
+Hall.
+Down through fruit trees you descend, until the

-older, and there at the end are the farm buildings.
+walls become older, and there at the end are the farm

 If the church is pretty, the view from it is doubly so - to the south, the land drops away alarmingly, into a valley full of sheep.
 You may even think you recognise it, and you could well be right, for the second season of the popular TV series The Detectorists was filmed here, as a small display in the porch of the church reminds you.
 The church appeared in the opening credits of each programme, the two main characters searching for buried treasure in Aldham Vale below the churchyard.